 Click to contact our Powell Personal Injury Lawyers today

-We Collect Evidence to Support Your Truck Accident Claim
+Our Semi-Truck Accident Lawyers Collect Evidence to Support Your Claim

 Before we file a claim on your behalf, we must prove that the truck driver’s or the trucking company’s negligence caused your accident and injuries.
 We can do this by collecting several types of evidence, including: